groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/developer-guide/loading-documents/_index.md

 id: loading-documents
 url: conversion/python-net/developer-guide/loading-documents
 title: Loading Documents
+linkTitle: Loading Documents
 weight: 1
-description: "Following this guide, you will learn how to load PDF, Word, Excel, and PowerPoint documents by local file path and stream with GroupDocs.Conversion for Python via .NET API."
+description: "Load source documents from a local file path or a Python stream — including password-protected files — and inspect the available LoadOptions classes and ConverterSettings in GroupDocs.Conversion for Python via .NET."
-keywords: Get default load options, Load document from local path, Load document from stream, Load password-protected documents
+keywords: load document, load from local disk, load from stream, password-protected document, load options, LoadOptions, ConverterSettings, Converter constructor, python, GroupDocs.Conversion
 productName: GroupDocs.Conversion for Python via .NET
 hideChildren: true
+toc: True
 ---

 *GroupDocs.Conversion for Python via .NET* provides two primary ways to load a document: by file path or from a stream.
 This flexibility allows you to load documents from various storage sources.
 The `Converter` class provides specific constructors to handle each of these loading methods.